Wiener's 'closure of translates' problem and Piatetski-Shapiro's uniqueness phenomenon: Preliminaries. Lemmas.

 Observe that if $p > 2$ then $A_q(\T)$ is a functional space (embedded in $L^2(\T)$).
 So the conditions \ref{remark:noncyclic-distribution}--\ref{remark:measure-noncyclic} imply:

 \emph{A function $f \in A(\T)$ is a cyclic vector in $A_p(\T)$, $p > 2$, if and only if its zero set $\zf$ does not support any non-zero function $g \in A_q(\T)$.}

-This condition is not very effective, but it shows that the cyclicity of a vector $c \in \ell^1$ in the space $\ell^p$, $p>2$, admits characterization in terms of the zero set of the Fourier transform (as Wiener thought).
-By the way, if $\zf$ has Lebesgue measure zero then this obviously implies cyclicity, but not vice versa \cite{newman} (see also \cite{katznelson}, pp. 101--102).
+This condition is not very effective, but it shows that the cyclicity of a vector $c \in \ell^1(\Z)$ in the space $\ell^p(\Z)$, $p>2$, admits characterization in terms of the zero set of the Fourier transform (as Wiener thought).
+Here, by the way, the condition that $\zf$ has Lebesgue measure zero obviously implies the cyclicity, but not vice versa \cite{newman} (see also \cite{katznelson}, pp. 101--102).